2012 attacks on Israeli diplomats: India

 A motorcyclist attached a sticky bomb to the car of the wife of the Israeli defence attache to India while she was on her way to pick up her children from school.
 The woman, Tal Yehoshua Koren, sustained moderate injuries that required surgery to remove shrapnel while her driver and two bystanders suffered minor injuries.

-An Indian journalist, Syed Mohammad Ahmed Kazmi, was charge-sheeted in the case.
-His judicial custody was extended until 9 August 2012, the day slated by the court to consider to take cognizance of the charge sheet.

 Georgia

 In February 2012, a car parked 200 meter from the Israeli embassy in Tbilisi was discovered to have a bomb after a local driver for the embassy heard a noise while he was driving.
 He pulled over to side of the road and discovered a bomb underneath his car.
 He then alerted the Georgian police, who defused the bomb.